Robust propensity score weighting estimation under missing at random

 \section{Statistical properties}

-Now we formally describe the asymptotic properties of the augmented propensity score weighting estimator using the final propensity score weight (\ref{wgt2}) with the calibration constraint in (\ref{calib3}).
+Now we formally describe the asymptotic properties of the augmented PSW estimator using the final propensity score weight (\ref{wgt2}) with the calibration constraint in (\ref{calib3}).
 By the algebraic equivalence established in Lemma \ref{lem2}, the result is directly applicable to the regression imputation estimator using the regression coefficient in (\ref{ibc2}).